Skip to main content

 Reachability Analysis

-The possibility of vulnerabilities increases as applications grow in size and complexity.
-The attack vectors increase with an increase in the usage of open-source software components in the application.
-With tight deadlines and competing priorities, it is often not feasible to remediate all vulnerabilities.
-A practical approach to achieving a near-zero risk scenario in limited amount of time, is remediating the open-source software vulnerabilities that lie in the execution paths of an application i.e. are reachable.
+As applications grow in size and complexity, so does the potential for vulnerabilities.
+The attack surface also expands with increased reliance on open-source software components.
+Given tight deadlines and competing priorities, it is often impractical to remediate every vulnerability.
+A pragmatic way to approach a near-zero risk state in a limited timeframe is to target the open-source software vulnerabilities that lie along the execution paths of an application i.e. are reachable.

-The Callflow feature, when used during application scans can detect vulnerable components that are reachable.
-Policy violations occurring due to these components will be labeled as "Reachable" in the application report.
+Reachability Analysis allows you to identify these exposed components.
+When integrated into application scans, this analysis can detect which vulnerable components are accessible, labeling any associated policy violations as "Reachable" in the application report.
 The remediation efforts can then be targeted towards these "Reachable" policy violations.

-Callflow is designed to run on java (or any JVM language) binaries located in the scan target.
-When Callflow is enabled during application scans, the scan process analyzes all application binaries and the dependencies binaries in the scan target folder.
+Reachability Analysis is designed to run on Java (or any JVM language) binaries within the scan target.
+When enabled during application scans, it examines both the application binaries and their dependency binaries in the scan target folder.

-If the scan detects a vulnerable component and if the application code calls the specific method in the component that could potentially be exploitable, the policy violation is labeled as "Reachable."
+If a vulnerable component is detected and the application code calls a specific method in that component which could be exploitable, the policy violation is labeled as "Reachable".

-If the scan detects a vulnerable component, but the application code does not execute any calls to the specific vulnerable method, the policy violation will be labeled as "Not Reachable."
+If a vulnerable component is found but the application code does not execute any calls to the vulnerable method, the policy violation is labeled as "Not Reachable".

 Example